optimagic-dev/optimagic/docs/source/development/ep-02-typing.md

 [pytest hook](https://docs.pytest.org/en/7.1.x/how-to/writing_hook_functions.html)
 (before the collection phase) to make sure everything is up-to-date when tests run.

-Users of estimagic (and their IDEs) will never know that this code was not typed in by a human, which guarantees that autocomplete and static analysis will work without problems.
+Users of optimagic (and their IDEs) will never know that this code was not typed in by a human, which guarantees that autocomplete and static analysis will work without problems.